Abandoned Mine Land Reclamation Program

 The Abandoned Mine Land (AML) Reclamation Program uses fees paid by present-day coal mining companies to reclaim

 coal mines abandoned before 1977.
 This makes these areas safer for people and the environment.
 The Surface Mining Control and Reclamation Act (SMCRA) of 1977, as amended, created this program.
 Provisions of the act set standards for today’s coal companies as they reclaim past mining areas while they mine others and post bonds to cover the cost if unable to reclaim current coal mines.

 Abandoned mines pose risks to people and the environment.
 They can contaminate ground water, emit toxic waste, and cause injury when unsteady infrastructures collapse.

-State and tribal AML programs rate abandoned mine areas on a priority scale of 1 to 3, as defined by federal law.
-Mines rated 1 and 2 are high priority and are addressed first, with a few exceptions.
+State and tribal AML programs rank abandoned mine land problems on a priority scale of 1 to 3 as defined by federal law.
+Mine pollution problems ranked 1 and 2 are high priority and are addressed first, with a few exceptions.

 - Priority 1: Protection of public health, safety, and property from extreme danger of adverse effects of coal mining practices pre-1977, including restoration of land, water, and the environment